 College of Pharmaceutical Sciences (CPS)

 The College of Pharmaceutical Sciences (CPS) is a three-year Bachelor’s programme in Drug Development.
 Future pharmaceutical scientists need to be skilled, among other things, in multidisciplinary problem solving, collaboration and creative thinking.
 Therefore, research and inquiry based learning is the main method of instruction where students work on real-life biomedical or pharmaceutical problems.
 In addition, the curriculum contains a lot of practicals and an undergraduate research project.
 All courses are on honours level and taught in English.
-Over the past years, ca. 40 students per year are enrolled.
+Over the past years, approx. 40 students per year are enrolled.

 More information about the conceptual framework of the CPS and an evaluation of the first years of the CPS can be found in:

 – Irma Meijerman, Jan Nab, Andries.
 S. Koster (2016) Designing and implementing an inquiry-based undergraduate curriculum in pharmaceutical sciences.

 –Meijerman, et al.(2014) The College of Pharmaceutical Sciences.
 An Inquiry-Based Undergraduate Honours Programme for the training of Pharmaceutical Scientists.
 From: M.V.C.
 Wolfensberger, L. Drayer, J.J.M.
 Volker (Eds.).
 Pursuit of Excellence in a Networked Society.
 Theoretical and Practical Approaches Coming from the Conference Evoking Excellence in Higher Education and Beyond.
 Waxmann, Münster/New York 2014, pp.51-56.